Saryu and Mahakali rivers, Himalaya, India

 An unforgettable fly fishing adventure

-The Himalayan Outback creates unforgettable fly fishing trips that take place in the beautiful Indian region of Uttarakhand in north-east India bordering Nepal.
-Anglers have the opportunity to catch a mighty golden mahseer.
+Our operators in India create unforgettable fly fishing trips in the beautiful region of Uttarakhand in north-east India bordering Nepal.
+These trips offer adventurous anglers the opportunity to catch a mighty golden mahseer.

-The mahseer are one of the greatest and hardest fighting of all freshwater fish, a fish that can only truly be understood by catching one.
+Mahseer are one of the greatest and hardest fighting of all freshwater fish, and perhaps only truly understood by catching one.
 For fly fisherman this is a tough challenge, with the largest mahseer seemingly unattainable and unstoppable on fly tackle.

-Mahseer are omnivores; feeding on a variety of fish, insects, crustaceans and given the opportunity they will feed just as readily on figs and seeds.
+Mahseer are omnivores; feeding on a variety of fish, insects and crustaceans.
+Given the opportunity they will feed just as readily on figs and seeds.
 These pack hunters can sometimes be selective feeders; especially during clear and low conditions.
-Over the years the fishing methods have been finessed in order to tame these incredible fish, and the Himalayan Outback trip leads from the front on mahseer fishing techniques.
+Over the years, fishing methods have been finessed in order to tame these incredible fish, and Himalayan Outback lead from the front on mahseer fishing techniques.

 An incredible experience, from mountains to valleys

-The team are dedicated to providing excellent customer service making the whole trip a comfortable experience from the minute you arrive to the time you check in to fly home.
+The dedicated team team provide superb service and will ensure that every minute, from the time you arrive in India to the time you check-in to fly home, is seamless. are dedicated to providing excellent customer service making the whole trip a comfortable experience from the minute you arrive to the time you check-in to fly home.
 Non-fishing excursions can be made to several lodge options in and around the Jim Corbett National Park and elsewhere throughout the region.

 Explore The Uttarakhand region

-In the shadows of the Himalayas these trips search the waters of the Ramganga, Saryu and Mahakali rivers while experiencing the local culture of the relatively untouched part of India.
+In the shadows of the Himalayas these trips search the waters of the Ramganga, Saryu and Mahakali rivers while experiencing the local culture of this relatively untouched part of India.